Can Dogs Eat Rib Bones? Essential Safety Info

 Can Dogs Eat Rib Bones?
 The Risks.

-There are many dangers of cooked bones for canines.
+There are many dangers associated dangers for canines.
 Cooked bones are brittle and when they shatter they can make very sharp edges which can damage or even kill your dog if ingested.

 - Sharp shards of cooked bone can puncture the esophagus, the throat, the stomach, the intestines.
 All of these are emergency situations.
 They can lead to expensive surgery.
 They can lead to serious complications and even death.